mvolkmann/blog/src/flutter.md

 | `ChangeNotifierProvider` | state is mutable; must call `notifyListeners` after changing                             |
 | `StateNotifierProvider`  | state is immutable but can be replaced; replacing state automatically notifies listeners |

+The first four options are best suited when it is acceptable to work with state objects as a whole.
+`StateProvider` is the only one of thees options that supports updating state and that is done by replacing entire objects rather than updating individual properties.

+`ChangeNotifierProvider` is a good choice when there is a need to update individual properties of state objects rather than replacing entire objects.

+`StateNotifierProvider` is a good alternative to `ChangeNotifierProvider` when there is a desire for state objects to be immutable.
+It also has the advantage that change notification is automatic.

 The following app demonstrates basic usage of each provider type.
 Code for this app is in
 {% aTargetBlank "https://github.com/mvolkmann/flutter_riverpod_demo", "GitHub" %}.